Yandex Cloud

 -X ssl.ca.location=/usr/local/share/ca-certificates/Yandex/RootCA.crt -Z

-Data is sent using the credentials of the account with the ACCESS_ROLE_PRODUCER role.
-To learn more about setting up an SSL certificate and using kafkacat, see Connecting to a Apache Kafka® cluster from applications.
+Data is sent using the credentials of users with the ACCESS_ROLE_PRODUCER role.
+To learn more about setting up an SSL certificate and using kafkacat, see Connecting to an Apache Kafka® cluster from applications.

 Note